bevry-archive/balcms/README.md

 - Media uploads is broken. - It's undergoing an update and is being fixed.

-## Thanks!
+## Thank You & Contributing

-Thanks for choosing BalCMS for your next commercial or even open-source project.
-If you have any feedback at all, feel free to post it on our [support forums](http://getsatisfaction.com/balupton/products/balupton_balcms) and someone will give you the support that your after :-)
+Firstly, thank you for choosing this software for your next commercial or even open-source project.

+If you'd like to give some value back to those behind this software, just as they have given value to you, you may make contributes in the following ways:

+	- Provide financial support - every donation helps, no matter it's size!
+You may do this through our [online donation form located here](http://balupton.com/donate).
+	- Providing any feedback (be it suggestions, ideas, questions, problems, whatever) into our [support forums](http://getsatisfaction.com/balupton/products/balupton_balcms).
+Every piece of feedback allows us to gain better focus on what needs to be done as well as allowing us to make this software even better!
+	- Spreading the word about this software.
+The more publicilty, the better!
+	- Providing your own modifications of this software to us without restriction such that we could and perhaps even may implement your modifications in future versions!

 Happy Coding :-)
 - [Benjamin "balupton" Lupton](http://www.balupton.com)